spolu/node-shell/README.md

 node-shell
 ==========

-`node-shell` lets you create native GUI apps natively form nodeJS.
-It is based on [atom-shell](https://github.com/atom/atom-shell).
-It is cross-platform and works out of the box on Linux, MacOSX and Windows.
+`node-shell` lets you create native GUI apps based on [atom-shell](https://github.com/atom/atom-shell), directly from NodeJS.
+It works out of the box and without specific requirement on Linux, OSX and Windows.

 ### Try it yourself